Biosimilars

 To be approved by the U.S. Food and Drug Administration (FDA), a biosimilar must work the same way as the original drug and it must [166]:

-• Be the same form as the original drug (for example, if the original drug is given by vein (through an IV), the biosimilar must also be given by vein)
+- Be the same form as the original drug (for example, if the original drug is given by an injection under the skin, the biosimilar must also be given by an injection under the skin)

 Biosimilars for breast cancer treatment

-Other biosimilars to trastuzumab and other drugs used to treat breast cancer are under study.
+Other biosimilars to trastuzumab as well as biosimilars to other drugs used to treat breast cancer are under study.

 Biosimilars to trastuzumab